Chabejong/ERWebSolution/replit.md

 6. ✅ Replaced all people photos with tech-themed imagery (web interfaces, coding screens, devices)
 7. ✅ Converted all photographs with human hands to black and white/grayscale
 8. ✅ Updated home page hero carousel with "Responsive Web solution" image showing multiple devices
+9. ✅ Replaced all grayscale/hand images with new tech landscape images (computer with cables, networked computers in green landscapes)
+10. ✅ Added "E&R WebSolution" company name after the logo in navigation

 ## Important Notes